-The Gambia country profile - BBC News
+The Gambia country profile

 1982 - The Gambia and Senegal form a loose confederation called Senegambia, which collapses in 1989.

-1994 - Lieutenant Yahya Jammeh takes over the country in a coup.
+1994 - Lieutenant Yahya Jammeh takes over in a coup.
 He is elected president two years later in a vote that three major political parties were barred from taking part in.
 He goes on to win three more elections and defeat several coup attempts.

 2013 - President Jammeh announces Gambia's withdrawal from the Commonwealth, describing it as a "neo-colonial institution".
 Critics say the move was prompted by wide-spread international condemnation over the government's human rights violations.

-2015 - President Jammeh declares the country an Islamic republic to break from the country's "colonial legacy".
+2015 - President Jammeh declares the country an Islamic republic to break from the "colonial legacy".

 2016 - President Jammeh's 22-year-rule ends in a shock election defeat by Adama Barrow.
 Mr Jammeh chooses exile in Equatorial Guinea.